 (h) The commission may make recommendations to the

-related to the commission’s duties and responsibilities, or for research or
+to the commission’s duties and responsibilities, or for research or studies by

-Services, Justice and Community Services Section on topics related to
+Justice and Community Services Section on topics related to the commission’s

 (i) On or before December 1, 2020, the Commission shall develop a written plan to: